busstoptaktik/geodesy/ruminations/003-rumination.md

 ### Usage

-Basic operation of `kp` is very simple.
+The basic operation of `kp` is very simple.
 Any complexity in `kp` usage is related to the description of the operation to carry out, which is the subject of [Rumination 002](/ruminations/002-rumination.md).
 The `kp` command line syntax is:

 ```sh
 kp "operation" file1 file2 ...